mufana/mufana.github.io/_posts/2018-07-26-PowerShell-Jira.md

 Now I know what to expect, it's time to play around.
 Normally I'll start my coding journey in the PowerShell Console.
 But, for this project, I will make an exception and go directly to the ISE.

-#### Authentication and getting the first result
+#### Authentication and getting a first result

 I already created the user: _John Doe_ in Jira.
 And, I'm curious to see how dear old John looks in PowerShell.

 ![JiraResult](https://codeinblue.files.wordpress.com/2018/07/2018-07-26-19_44_31-microsoft-edge.png)

-First, I need to create an authentication code block.
+1. Create an authentication code block.

 ```powershell
 $Username = ""